openphacts/ops-docker/README.md

   * [http://localhost:8182/QueryExpander/](http://localhost:8182/QueryExpander/) - Open PHACTS IdentityMappingService (IMS)
   * [http://localhost:8895/sparql](http://localhost:8895/sparql) - Virtuoso SPARQL

-**Note:** that using the text search in Explorer will use the external Text-to-Concept service from conceptiwki.org.
+**Note:** using the text search in Explorer will use the remote Text-to-Concept service from conceptiwki.org.

+## Stopping Open PHACTS platform

+To check the status of the Open PHACTS platform, use:

+    sudo docker-compose ps

+To stop the platform, use:

+    sudo docker-compose stop